Diabetic Retinopathy

 If you have diabetes, it is important to know that today, with improved methods of diagnosis and treatment, a smaller percentage of people who develop retinopathy have serious vision problems.
 Early detection of diabetic retinopathy is the best protection against vision loss.

-There are two types of diabetic Retinopathy
+There are two types of diabetic Retinopathy, Nonproliferative Diabetic Retinopathy (NPDR) and Proliferative Diabetic Retinopathy (PDR).

 Early background diabetic retinopathy (BDR)